 - 1. Faults made between the starting line and the finishing line must be taken into consideration.
 Exception: A knock down of the last obstacle will be considered a fault if the upper element falls from one or both of its supports prior to the time the Athlete leaves the arena or until the bell is rung for the next Athlete to commence his round, whichever occurs first.
 Definition of Faults according to JRs Art.
 217 and 218. - 2.
 Disobediences committed during the time when the round is interrupted (see JRs Art.
-231.2 and 231.3) are not penalised. - 3 Disobediences, falls etc., occurring between the signal to start and the moment the Athlete/Horse combination crosses the starting line in the correct direction, prior to the Horse breaking the beam of the photocells at the starting line, are not penalised.
+231.2 and 231.3) are not penalised. - 3 Disobediences, falls etc., occurring between the signal to start and the moment the Athlete/Horse combination crosses the starting line in the correct direction, are not penalised.
 However, in the event of a fall, the 45-second countdown will not be interrupted.